Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

 \section{Consolidating quantum mechanics and gravity}

 A limitation in developing a theory of quantum gravity has been the inability to resolve the persisting tensions between the fundamental principles of quantum physics and general relativity.
 Current theories are good approximations in certain regimes.
 The relations between current theories can be found in the cube of theories in Fig.~\ref{fig:cube}, see Ref.~\cite{Bronstein1933K}.
-A ``Theory of Everything'' that combines quantum physics and general relativity is expected to be a theory in which the speed of light $c$, Planck's constant $h$ and the gravitational constant $G$ all play significant roles.
+A ``Theory of Everything'' that combines quantum physics and general relativity is expected to be a theory in which the speed of light $c$, Planck's constant $\hbar$, and the gravitational constant $G$ all play significant roles.
 Interestingly, scientists disagree on the need to quantize gravity.
-In this section we will discuss how gravity is different to other forces and this might explain why it has been so difficult to include it in a unified theory.
+In this section, we discuss how gravity is different from other forces, and why it has been so difficult to construct a unified theory.

-In this section, we start by exploring different attempts to incorporate gravity into quantum mechanics at low energies.
+We start by exploring different attempts to incorporate gravity into quantum mechanics at low energies.
 We cover modifications of quantum dynamics that include gravity as a phase term or driving term.
 We then motivate moving to quantum field theory in curved spacetime and perturbative quantum gravity (Sec.~\ref{sec:incorporating:gravity}).
-Then, we summarize some challenges that arise when incorporating general relativity into the way we generally do non-relativistic quantum mechanics in first quantization (Sec.~\ref{sec:postulates}).
-Many of these challenges have been discussed throughout the literature historically.
+Then, we summarize the challenges that arise when incorporating general relativity into the way we generally do non-relativistic quantum mechanics in first quantization (Sec.~\ref{sec:postulates}).
+Many of these challenges have been discussed throughout the literature.
+While we here attempt to provide an outline of the main ideas and research directions, it is by no means a complete account of the history or challenges that arise in the context of developing a fully-fledged theory of quantum gravity.